Equity and Engagement in Climate Response

 Use different types of engagement to meet people where they are

 There may be certain populations that cannot access or attend in-person meetings or events.
-When in-person engagement is not the best solution for the target audience, consider using online surveys, polls, or QR code options, and provide access to these opportunities in frequently visited public spaces like city hall, public health clinics, and/or libraries.
+When in-person engagement is not the best solution for the target audience, consider using online options such as surveys, polls accessible via QR codes, and provide access to these opportunities in frequently visited public spaces like transit centers, agency buildings (e.g., city hall, county courthouse), public health clinics, and/or libraries.

 Pay for people’s time and expertise

 Leaders in frontline communities can often reach out and involve community members who would otherwise be left out of the planning process.
 When your agency consults and partners with these community representatives, recognize that they are bringing with them a specific expertise.
 Acknowledge their contributions in a meaningful way, including paid compensation for advisory committee members or community liaisons.
-MRSC’s blog Investing in Equity to Prepare for Environmental Challenges describes how Shoreline compensated community-based climate advisors to assist in its engagement efforts related to the city's climate action plan update.
+MRSC’s blog Investing in Equity to Prepare for Environmental Challenges describes how Shoreline compensated community-based climate advisors to assist in its engagement efforts related to its CAP update, and the community engagement section of the city's CAP details the time and effort advisors put into the project.

 Here are examples of local government climate action plans (CAPs) that specifically include an equity policy and/or community engagement plans and activities: